vlocityinc/newport-design-system/ui/templates/communities-home-page/doc.md

-# Communities Footer
+# Communities Home Page

-A cool blue footer.
+An example of a community home page.